This comprehensive guide is designed for students preparing an honours thesis, graduating paper, Master's thesis or doctoral dissertation.

 "Literature review" typically refers to work produced in the context of an article in an academic publication or as part of a Master's thesis or doctoral dissertation.

 "A literature review is an evaluative report of information found in the literature related to your selected area of study.
-The review should describe, summarise, evaluate and clarify this literature.
+The review should describe, summarize, evaluate and clarify this literature.
 It should give a theoretical base for the research and help you (the author) determine the nature of your research."1

 For information on systematic reviews - a particular type of literature review used primarily in health sciences - please refer to this guide: Systematic Reviews Search Methodology.